Hygienic macro

-Hygienic macros are macros whose expansion is guaranteed not to cause the accidental capture of identifiers.
+In computer science, hygienic macros are macros whose expansion is guaranteed not to cause the accidental capture of identifiers.
 They are a feature of programming languages such as Scheme, Dylan, Rust, Nim, and Julia.
-The general problem of accidental capture was well known within the Lisp community prior to the introduction of hygienic macros.
-Macro writers would use language features that would generate unique identifiers (e.g., gensym) or use obfuscated identifiers in order to avoid the problem.
-Hygienic macros are a programmatic solution to the capture problem that is integrated into the macro expander itself.
-The term "hygiene" was coined in Kohlbecker et al.'s 1986 paper that introduced hygienic macro expansion, inspired by the terminology used in mathematics.
+The general problem of accidental capture was well known in the Lisp community before the introduction of hygienic macros.
+Macro writers would use language features that would generate unique identifiers (e.g., gensym) or use obfuscated identifiers to avoid the problem.
+Hygienic macros are a programmatic solution to the capture problem that is integrated into the macro expander.
+The term "hygiene" was coined in Kohlbecker et al.'s 1986 paper that introduced hygienic macro expansion, inspired by terminology used in mathematics.

 The hygiene problem

 Variable shadowing

 In programming languages that have non-hygienic macro systems, it is possible for existing variable bindings to be hidden from a macro by variable bindings that are created during its expansion.
 In C, this problem can be illustrated by the following fragment: